setupProject calls a sequence of functions in this order:

 be read upon restart.

-logical or character, these will be passed to getModule
+If a length > 1 logical or character vector, these will be passed to getModule: only the named

 modules will be overwritten or the logical vector of the modules.

-NOTE: if a vector, no other file specified anywhere in setupProject
+NOTE: if length > 1, no other file specified anywhere in setupProject will be

-is currently responsive to a vector.
+only setupModules is currently responsive to a vector).
 To have fine grained control,

 a user can just manually delete a file, then rerun.